 There are currently 21.2 (Effective Full Time) teachers, which includes the principal, an assistant principal and three leading teachers, supported by 9 education support staff.
 We have a number of staff who are local to Warracknabeal or the greater region, who are complemented by teachers from the Teach for Australia program and the Melbourne University Graduate Program, adding to the diversity of the teaching staff.

-We reinforce our values of Honesty, Respect, Resilience, Excellence, and Perseverance through awarding students with Young Achiever Awards for displaying these values.
+We reinforce our values of Respect, Excellence and Resilience, through awarding students with Young Achiever Awards for displaying these values.
 Being part of a close community, both within the town and the school results in a strong relationship centered education based on high expectations of behaviour and learning.

 ICT is embedded through the curriculum, as the school has a BYOD (bring your own device) program.
 We use Edmodo for sharing of information, communicating with and providing feedback to students and parents, as well as submitting work.
 The school also has a Facebook page which is used to keep the school community informed, and to promote school events.
 The school newsletter is published each fortnight and is available in digital and print formats.
 The school is transitioning to an online student management system, and Xuno has been implemented in 2020 as the preferred system.